greghaskins/spectrum/README.md

 ## Getting Started

-Spectrum is available as a [package on Bintray](https://bintray.com/greghaskins/maven/Spectrum/_latestVersion), so you'll need to add a Maven repository to your build config.
-Inclusion in JCenter (see [#8](https://github.com/greghaskins/spectrum/issues/8)) and Maven Central (see [#12](https://github.com/greghaskins/spectrum/issues/12)) will make this easier when those issues are resolved.
+Spectrum is available as a [package on jCenter](https://bintray.com/greghaskins/maven/Spectrum/view), so make sure you have jCenter declared as a repository in your build config.
+Future inclusion in Maven Central (see [#12](https://github.com/greghaskins/spectrum/issues/12)) will make this even easier.

 ### Dependencies